New Zealand PM says no republic plan following queen's death - NewsBreak

 “As New Zealand’s queen and much-loved sovereign for over 70 years, it is appropriate that we mark her life of dedicated public service with a state memorial service and a one-off public holiday,” Ardern said.

-Ardern said she will leave this week for Britain to attend Elizabeth’s funeral.
+Ardern said she would be leaving this week for Britain to attend Elizabeth’s funeral.

 Comments / 0